 He said he was pleasantly surprised to receive the nomination, and added: 'I can't thank everyone who has donated money in person but I am always amazed at the generosity people show and that's something I never take for granted.'

-Minutes after touching down at Newcastle International Airport, Mark Allison described his epic journey across Australia, which raised £50,000 for the Sir Bobby Robson Foundation and the Children's Foundation.
+He raised almost £50,000 for the Sir Bobby Robson Foundation and the Children's Foundation.